KirkDJohnson/Ransomware-Incident-Response-Lab/README.md

  <img src="https://github.com/KirkDJohnson/Ransomware-Incident-Response-Lab/assets/164972007/140e8a7d-51c6-4425-9314-61a64392366d" height="50%" width="50%" alt="Ransomware Incident Response"/>
 <br />
 <br />
-Once again I was running into deadends so I decided to try Nwtwork Miner which is also a packet analysis tool.
-I had to first convert the pcapng file to a standard pcap file and then opened it in Network Miner.
-Within Netork Miner I could onyl find oen useful piece of inforamtion which was the inittial connection the threat actors made the exchange server which helps build the timeline of the attack <br/>
+I then tried my luck Network Miner which is also a packet analysis tool.
+I had to first convert the .pcapng file to a standard .pcap file and then opened it in Network Miner.
+Within Netork Miner I found one useful piece of inforamtion which was the initial connection the threat actors made the exchange server which helps build the timeline of the attack. <br/>
 <img src="https://github.com/KirkDJohnson/Ransomware-Incident-Response-Lab/assets/164972007/1745c454-dc95-4c11-9eb0-5ce21dec9e60" height="50%" width="50%" alt="Ransomware Incident Response"/>
 <img src="https://github.com/KirkDJohnson/Ransomware-Incident-Response-Lab/assets/164972007/5d50f619-761d-43c5-bac6-18ef6fca6bf3" height="50%" width="50%" alt="Ransomware Incident Response"/>
 <img src="https://github.com/KirkDJohnson/Ransomware-Incident-Response-Lab/assets/164972007/feb67f0b-6d0b-4dbe-a4e4-aff38cd8bd3b" height="50%" width="50%" alt="Ransomware Incident Response"/>
 <br />
 <br />
 Finally, I decided to use the Splunk instance to review the incident as this is the tool that I am most experienced with.
-The first Search Procssing Lnaguage (SPL) query I made was exmaining the Images which in Splunk are locations of binaries rather than Images like a png or jpeg.
-I immediatly found what was likely the ransomware that I found in redline the cmd.exe with the User Documents folder.
-I knew it was suspicous becasue cmd.exe should be only in C:\Windows\System32 and seeing it another direcotry is immediatly suspicous. <br/>
+The first Search Procssing Lnaguage (SPL) query I made was exmaining the Images which in Splunk are locations of binaries.
+I immediatly found what was likely the ransomware that I found in Redline, a cmd.exe within the User\Documents folder.
+I knew it was suspicous becasue cmd.exe should be only in C:\Windows\System32 and seeing it another direcotry warrants further investigation. <br/>
 <img src="https://github.com/KirkDJohnson/Ransomware-Incident-Response-Lab/assets/164972007/a2fb3b01-f6cf-4efe-a9fe-97d5ce40c4b8" height="50%" width="50%" alt="Ransomware Incident Response"/>
 <img src="https://github.com/KirkDJohnson/Ransomware-Incident-Response-Lab/assets/164972007/647b995c-3d6c-47df-9e03-92d13a527445" height="50%" width="50%" alt="Ransomware Incident Response"/>
 <br />
 <br />
-I then added the suspicious image to the filter and under extract new fields, i extracted the hashes field so I can confirm whether this is the ransomware I found in Redline.
-Upon uploading the sha256 hash to VirusTotal it confirmed it is the Conti Ransomware.<br/>
+I then added the suspicious image to the filter and under extract new fields, I extracted the hashes field so I can confirm whether this is the ransomware I found in Redline.
+Upon uploading the sha256 hash to VirusTotal it was confirmed to be Conti Ransomware.<br/>
 <img src="https://github.com/KirkDJohnson/Ransomware-Incident-Response-Lab/assets/164972007/c747ad2d-b27f-4089-a113-c4bb87abbf00" height="50%" width="50%" alt="Ransomware Incident Response"/>
  <img src="https://github.com/KirkDJohnson/Ransomware-Incident-Response-Lab/assets/164972007/d0817c5d-50b9-43c8-97fb-2aad2f470540" height="50%" width="50%" alt="Ransomware Incident Response"/>
  <img src="https://github.com/KirkDJohnson/Ransomware-Incident-Response-Lab/assets/164972007/897ee06a-d997-4d2b-a31f-6c1e0332341c" height="50%" width="50%" alt="Ransomware Incident Response"/>
  <img src="https://github.com/KirkDJohnson/Ransomware-Incident-Response-Lab/assets/164972007/c99074fb-283d-44d0-b944-4fb728f77d04" height="50%" width="50%" alt="Ransomware Incident Response"/>
 <br />
 <br />
-Now that I confirmed the Image of the ransomware, I used the field "TargetFilename" and discovered the the ransomnote "readme.txt" saved to multiple locations on the host. <br/>
+Now that I confirmed the Image of the ransomware, I used the field "TargetFilename" and discovered the the ransome note "readme.txt" was saved to multiple locations on the host. <br/>
 <img src="(https://github.com/KirkDJohnson/Ransomware-Incident-Response-Lab/assets/164972007/096dbf3f-48db-4dbb-8991-9fa4972b7f87" height="80%" width="80%" alt="Ransomware Incident Response"/>
 <br />
 <br />
-Looking at my notes for the investigation so far, I saw how the user "securityninja" was created by the threat actors and wanted to uncover in greater detail how this user was created so I filterd fro the EventCode= 4720 which is account created and found the logs.
-II then made SPL query for "securityninja" with the CommandLine and ParentCommandLine field and saw the commands used to create, give administrator privielges, and add the user to "Remote Desktop Users" for persistance. <br/>
+Looking at my notes for the investigation so far, I noticed the account "securityninja" so I begun searching for evidence of the user creation in Splunk.
+I filterd for "EventCode=4720" which is the Windows Event Log for user account creation and was successful.
+I then made SPL query for "securityninja" with the CommandLine and ParentCommandLine field and saw the commands used to create, give administrator privileges, and add the user to "Remote Desktop Users" for persistance. <br/>
 <img src="https://github.com/KirkDJohnson/Ransomware-Incident-Response-Lab/assets/164972007/8de546a2-4c5b-431e-81e7-bcbf032b40ae" height="50%" width="50%" alt="Ransomware Incident Response"/>
  <img src="https://github.com/KirkDJohnson/Ransomware-Incident-Response-Lab/assets/164972007/82b10c03-da6b-4989-ab7d-8413a0707f9c" height="50%" width="50%" alt="Ransomware Incident Response"/>
  <img src="https://github.com/KirkDJohnson/Ransomware-Incident-Response-Lab/assets/164972007/f461a61f-c68a-4c64-806f-e87f02e564c4" height="50%" width="50%" alt="Ransomware Incident Response"/>
  <img src="https://github.com/KirkDJohnson/Ransomware-Incident-Response-Lab/assets/164972007/21392712-2e52-4aa7-a84a-59f344299807" height="50%" width="50%" alt="Ransomware Incident Response"/>
 <br />
 <br />
-Since the logs in Splunk had Sysmon logs, I knew that EventCode 8 is avery useful search for threat hunting as it logs CreateRemoteThread which threat actos use that occurs when a process creates a thread in another process.
+Since the logs in Splunk had Sysmon logs, I knew that EventCode 8 is avery useful search for threat hunting as it logs CreateRemoteThread which threat actors use which is whether a malicious process creates a thread in another usually clean process.
 Two very interesting binaries were targeted, "C:\Windows\System32\lsass.exe" and "C:\Windows\System32\unsecapp.exe".
-I know that lsass.exe is a common target for threat actors as It contains authentication hashes.
-Unsecapp.exe on the other hand, after some researtch I found out that it is Windows Management Instrumentation scripts to be executed from applications or services and that it is used to "adapt the communication between the software of your computer and the remote server".<br/>
+I know that lsass.exe is a common target for threat actors as it contains credential authentication hashes.
+Unsecapp.exe on the other hand, after some researtch I found out it is part of Windows Management Instrumentation and is used to "adapt the communication between the software of your computer and the remote server".<br/>
 <img src="https://github.com/KirkDJohnson/Ransomware-Incident-Response-Lab/assets/164972007/32f8268e-ac95-4089-91ca-2f05fd32815f" height="80%" width="80%" alt="Ransomware Incident Response"/>
 <br />
 <br />
-Lastly in Splunk, filtered to see if the the attackers used powershell and cleared out all the Splunk Forwarder logs and filtered to see if the attackers used Powershell, and I uncovered something really intresting.
-It used w3wp.exe which after some research I found iout hthat it is an Internet Information Service responsible for handling requests sent to a Web Server for a specific application pool.
-It spawned a long and heavily obsufcated Powershell script on the exchange server<br/>
+Lastly in Splunk, as a shot in the dark because the attack targeted Windows machines, I filtered to see if the the attackers used Powershell and cleared out all the Splunk Forwarder logs.
+I uncovered something clearly malicious.
+The log showed the process w3wp.exe which I found out is an Internet Information Service responsible for handling requests sent to a Web Server for a specific application pool, spawned a long and heavily obsufcated Powershell script on the exchange server.<br/>
 <img src="https://github.com/KirkDJohnson/Ransomware-Incident-Response-Lab/assets/164972007/941ba7c9-19da-4604-a871-3ffd5a2eba7e" height="50%" width="50%" alt="Ransomware Incident Response"/>
 <img src="https://github.com/KirkDJohnson/Ransomware-Incident-Response-Lab/assets/164972007/a8223054-da2f-45f2-9be8-7aef7dc33ef5" height="50%" width="50%" alt="Ransomware Incident Response"/>
 <br />
 <br />
-Once it was more clear the attack chain that happened I conducted further research about the Exchange Server attack with Conti Ransomware and came accross an article detailing that the group leverages three vulnerbailites in  Microsoft Exchange Server(CVEs) in their attack chain.
-One CVE to Bypass security measures, oen for Privlige Escalation and one for Remote Code Execution.<br/>
+With ample evidence of the attack now obtained, I conducted further research about the Exchange Server attack with Conti Ransomware and came accross an article detailing that the group leverages three vulnerabilites (CVEs) against Microsoft Exchange Server's in their attack chain.
+One CVE to Bypass security measures, one for Privlige Escalation, and one for Remote Code Execution.<br/>
 <img src="https://github.com/KirkDJohnson/Ransomware-Incident-Response-Lab/assets/164972007/7f8ebf6d-58d4-45ab-83e3-4e41d803e88c" height="50%" width="50%" alt="Ransomware Incident Response"/>
  <img src="https://github.com/KirkDJohnson/Ransomware-Incident-Response-Lab/assets/164972007/e2ed6d9d-0ffc-4416-9c6b-d307c6ffd62e" height="50%" width="50%" alt="Ransomware Incident Response"/>
  <img src="https://github.com/KirkDJohnson/Ransomware-Incident-Response-Lab/assets/164972007/fe4ba104-7013-48d5-bdfe-a1e548cf10ae" height="50%" width="50%" alt="Ransomware Incident Response"/>